Pauan/ar/lib/nuit/README.md

       * Anything between the `@` and the first whitespace character[1] is the first element of the list.

-      * Anything between the whitespace character[1] and the end of the line[2] is the second element of the list.
+      * The rest of the line is treated as a new line, which means you may use sigils:

+            @foo @bar qux

+        The above is equivalent to the JSON array `["foo", ["bar", "qux"]]`

       * Every line that's indented further than the `@` is added to the list.